Skip to main content

 If you have a reading impairment you can get your course literature adapted to an accessible format.

-You will find talking books in the digital library Legimus.
-To access Legimus you need to make an appointment with the library.
-You can choose a time and format that suits you, we will meet you at the main library or on Zoom.
+Adapted books are accessed through the digital library Legimus.
+To make a Legimus account you need to make an appointment with the library.
+You can choose a time and place that suits you, we offer in-person meetings at the main library or online through Zoom.

 Book an introduction to talking books